neko-para/tool/README.md

 I believe it will not alwawys work.

-So I suggest not using this libary with function like that.
+So I suggest not using this library with function like that.